Licensing

 Invalid license data

 This error is thrown if one of the properties of the license has been changed or removed.
-Note that the license validation is not based only on the key property.

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.

-Evaluation vs. regular license
+Evaluation vs. Regular License

-You can neither use an evaluation version of the library with a normal license, nor an evaluation license with the normal library, even if it is not expired and all other properties of the license would match.
+You can neither use an evaluation version of the library with a regular license, nor an evaluation license with the normal library, even if it is not expired and all other properties of the license would match.
 Use the corresponding license and library, instead, and read the knowledge base article about switching from an evaluation package to a purchased package for more details.

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.